 • Suggestive trademark:A trademarked word suggests but does not describe what the product is.

-Each year, businesses sustain losses because they do not completely understand the contracts they entered into or did not make simple edits to protect themselves.
-Moreover, many times a contacting party does not take the necessary steps to enforce a contract after it is breached.
-In some, the proper advice would have prevented the damage.
-Before you enter an agreement requiring the giving or payment of valuable consideration, it is a good idea to have a contract attorney review the agreement, and provide input on how you might be better protected.
-As a business grows, contracts should be reviewed and contract terms refined.
+Each year, businesses sustain losses because they do not completely understand the contracts they entered into.
+Much of the language that is called boilerplate can be drafted to your advantage or an opposing contracting party’s disadvantage if you have a good understanding of both contract law and litigation of contract disputes.
+Don’t underestimate the value of a good contract.
+Before you enter an business agreement (or any agreement for that matter), it is a good idea to have a contract attorney review the agreement, and provide input on how you might be better protected.
+As a business grows, contracts should be reviewed, contract terms refined, and policies put in place to prevent unanticipated contract issues.
 We provide these services for a very reasonable cost.

 We help clients in new technology areas such as commercial drone use and 3D printing.
 We assist with the development of technology and service agreements, content licensing, copyright protection and enforcement, domain name disputes, terms of service agreements, and privacy policies to name a few.

 If you or your business gets a notice of a tax audit, we are there to help.
 Don’t give up your rights.
-We have the background in accounting and tax to provide you with solid representation for any such engagement while protecting you to the extent possible from direct interaction.
+We have the background in accounting and tax to provide you with solid representation for any such engagement while protecting you to the extent possible from direct interaction with government officials.

 If you have a collection matter or a foreign judgment you would like to domesticate in Colorado, Missouri, Nevada or Tennessee, we can handle the collection for you and in some cases will represent you on a contingent basis.
 Further, if you have contracts, lease agreements, or other collection rights in any of these states, we can help you collect.
 Please contact us for more information.

+We help you form an entity that is appropriate for your business in whatever state or other location that makes strategic sense.
 We help clients create and leverage their valuable soft IP assets.
-We help brand owners create, select, clear, acquire, register, maintain, protect and enforce their trademarks and trade dress.
-We also provide a range of services designed to support and protect intellectual property rights including the enforcement of domain names and online trademark and copyright rights.
-We also represent clients in state and federal courts as well as arbitration and administrative proceedings to protect their intellectual property interests.
+We help brand owners create, select, clear, acquire, register, maintain, protect and enforce their trademarks and copyrights.
+We also provide a range of services designed to support your business, including advice on corporate and llc matters, fiduciary duties, indemnification and advancement issues related to your officers and directors.
+We also represent clients in state and federal courts as well as arbitration and administrative proceedings to protect all of their business interests.